-Networking with nearby businesses can be beneficial for so many reasons!
+Networking with nearby businesses can be beneficial for so many reasons.
 Depending on your location, it’s possible that local businesses don’t even know you exist.
-Even if they do, they are unlikely to recommend you to their customers, friends and family based on your location alone!
+Even if they do, they are unlikely to recommend you to their customers or friends and family based on your location alone.
 Stop in and introduce yourself—give them a reason to say something nice about you and your practice!

 You should also network with other doctors in the area.
 This includes other OD’s as well as Primary Care Doctors and pediatricians.
 It’s the same idea as networking with your neighbors: if they haven’t met you, they are very unlikely to send anyone your way.

 Physicians are always telling their patients to go get their eyes checked, especially their diabetic patients.
 Make sure they know who you are, where you practice, and why they should trust their patients with you.

 If your equipment and frames are old, patients will assume that you're falling behind, and they could potentially try to find a practice with the most modern, cutting-edge equipment.
 You should update your equipment when necessary to make sure that you're able to give patients the most accurate and detailed results.

 The same goes for your frames - fashion is always evolving, and customers want the newest and trendiest eyeglass frames.
 So you should be sure to have an expansive selection of the newest and trendiest styles.
 Make sure your frames are displayed attractively in clean cases, carry a range of different sizes and lines that accommodate the all the demographics you serve.
 That also means offering frames that vary in price and quality.

 It’s good to be known as the practice that carries high end frames, but it’s better to be known as the office that always has exactly what your customers are looking for.